VasuTammisetti/ros2-diffdrive-slam/README.md

 # ros2-diffdrive-slam

-A differential-drive robot I built from scratch in ROS 2 to learn the full perception stack for a mobile robot: 2D LiDAR SLAM for mapping, YOLOv8n for real-time object detection, and a LLaVA vision-language model for scene understanding.
+A differential-drive robot I built from scratch in ROS 2 to learn a full mobile-robot perception and state-estimation stack.
+It maps a room with 2D LiDAR SLAM, fuses wheel odometry with an IMU for a steadier pose, detects objects with YOLOv8, drops detected objects onto the map by combining the camera with the LiDAR, and describes what it sees in plain language with a vision-language model.
 Everything runs live in simulation.

 Built on ROS 2 Jazzy and Gazebo Harmonic, developed on Ubuntu 24.04 under WSL2 with an RTX 2070.

 ## Why I built it

-I wanted to actually understand a robot perception pipeline rather than just run someone else's launch file.
-So I started with an empty package and added one piece at a time: the robot body, the wheels, a LiDAR, the drive controller, mapping, then a camera, object detection, and finally a VLM for scene description.
-Each layer had to work before I moved to the next, which meant debugging the whole pipeline: TF frames, ros2_control, the Gazebo to ROS sensor bridge, SLAM, and GPU memory budgeting for the vision models.
+I wanted to actually understand how a robot perception stack fits together rather than run someone else's launch file.
+So I started with an empty package and added one piece at a time: the robot body, the wheels, a LiDAR, the drive controller, mapping, then a camera, object detection, sensor fusion, and finally a language model for scene description.
+Each layer had to work before I moved on, which meant I ended up debugging the whole pipeline myself, from TF frames and controllers to the sensor bridge, the EKF, and GPU memory budgeting for the vision models.

 ## What it does

-- A custom differential-drive robot, described in URDF and driven with ros2_control
+- A custom differential-drive robot described in URDF and driven with ros2_control
-- LiDAR SLAM that builds and saves a 2D occupancy-grid map of the room
+- 2D LiDAR SLAM (slam_toolbox) that builds and saves an occupancy-grid map
+- Wheel-odometry and IMU fusion through an EKF (robot_localization) for a steadier pose estimate
-- A camera running YOLOv8n on the GPU for real-time object detection
+- YOLOv8n object detection on the camera, running on the GPU
+- Camera-LiDAR fusion that places detected objects on the map with a distance label
-- A LLaVA vision-language model, served over FastAPI, that describes the robot's camera view on demand through a ROS service
+- A LLaVA vision-language model, served over FastAPI, that describes the camera view on request

 ## Results

 The robot mapping a walled room while its camera detects a person.
-The left panel is the live camera feed with the YOLO bounding box; the main view is the occupancy grid being built from LiDAR.
+The occupancy grid is built from LiDAR; the overlaid pose graph shows the trajectory and loop closures slam_toolbox uses to keep the map consistent.

 ![SLAM map and live detection](slam_and_detection.png)